hannes-hochreiner/backup-remote-rs/README.md

 # backup-remote-rs
 A tool for managing remote backups in AWS Glacier.

+# Note
+This tool uses the AWS Glacier API.
+The Rust SDK does not support Glacier yet (July 2021).

 # Prerequisites
 The tool needs some basic information about the Glacier account and a system user with access to the account.
 The information is provided as environment variables.